Suffolk Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Suffolk Building Society’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a prerequisite for Suffolk Building Society , demonstrating you can remain up to date with Suffolk Building Society’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel standing.
+This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Suffolk Building Society’s changes.
+Notwithstanding that utilising the software is not a condition for acceptance on the Suffolk Building Society panel, demonstrating you can stay up to date with Suffolk Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, results in a PII saving.
+The software generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Suffolk Building Society

-Banks and building societies frequently change their requirements.
+Banks and building societies often vary their requirements.
 The BSA instructions from Suffolk Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes